 Research Relevant Keywords

 Pick post topics by taking the time to investigate how well various search terms perform in searches.
 There’s little point in writing a post on a topic practically nobody is going to be looking for.
 A tool such as Google’s Adwords Keyword Planner can prove indispensable for this task.
 Once the main topic and its keywords are decided upon, investigate other rankable terms.
-As possible topics come to you, considering keeping a running list or editorial calendar so you can conduct keyword search as you have the time.
+As possible topics come to you, considering keeping a running list or editorial calendar so you can conduct keyword searches as you have the time.

 Craft User-Friendly Titles and URLs